aksommerville/fullmoon4/etc/doc/saved-game.md

 The first chunk must be (0x01,0x1b) ie (FIXED01,27), which can also be used as a signature.

+Logically, unknown chunks should be an error, since we provide the EOF chunk for future expansion.
+But whatever.
+Current decoder quietly skips unknown chunks.
+If in the future we need to make saved games unreadable by old decoders, change the FIXED01 rules or something.

 ```
 Chunk 0x00 EOF
   Ignore payload and anything after.